Anexity/multitool/README.md

 Its literally the most generic code ever - and its also half taken from StackOverflow, ill try my best to credit where i found code if its pasted.

+# Usage Warning
+Every piece of code is here for learning and research purpouses and comes without Warranty.